 - Toothbrushes and toothpaste

 - Gift certificates for use at WalMart to purchase underclothing items

 - Shampoo and conditioner

 - Shavers and Q-tips

 - Note pads and ink pens

-Thanks in advance for your support in helping us help those who need to know our community cares about them and supports their efforts to live a clean and healthy lifestyle.
+Thanks in advance for your support in helping us help those who need to know our community cares about them and supports their efforts to live a substance-free and healthy lifestyle.
 Please bring your items to the church, and the PF Youth will hold them and make the delivery on the second Sunday in May.